joshuabragge/adegorical/README.md

 6. [Backward Difference Contrast](#backward-diff-contrast)
 7. [Simple Helmert](#simple-helmert)

 The encoding methods in this package were built off of the work found on [UCLA's Advance Categorical Variable Encoding](http://www.ats.ucla.edu/stat/sas/webbooks/reg/chapter5/sasreg5.htm) and a [Presentation by Harris Holly](http://slideplayer.com/slide/6307838/).
 Unfortunately, UCLA removed the webpage from their website.
-[An archived version of the website is in this repository.](https://github.com/joshuabragge/adegorical/tree/master/Resources/UCLA%20Advance%20Categorical%20Variable%20Encoding%20Website)
+[An archived version of the website can be found in this repository.](https://github.com/joshuabragge/adegorical/tree/master/Resources/UCLA%20Advance%20Categorical%20Variable%20Encoding%20Website)

 ## Getting Started
 ```python